From Heaven, From Above, From God

 We can find many places where Jesus is said to be from God or sent from God.

-Being “of God” means to have God as your spiritual source.
+Being “of God” means having God as your spiritual source.
 This is why all true believers are said to be “of God.”
 And the wicked are likewise said to be “of Satan.”
 This is not, of course, because they pre-existed as spirit beings with Satan, but because he is their spiritual leader – the source they are following.

 “He who is of God hears God’s words; therefore you do not hear, because you are not of God” (John 8:47).